American University of Beirut

 • treat all community members respectfully.

-• assess and grade students equally and fairly if reasonable accommodations have been applied.
+• assess and grade students equitably and fairly if reasonable accommodations have been applied.

 • deny a request for accommodations or academic adjustment in case the documentation is considered incomplete or inappropriate and

-• maintain appropriate confidentiality of documents and records except when disclosure is required by the law;
+• maintain appropriate confidentiality of documents and records except when disclosure is required by law

-• provide reasonable accommodations, suggest course adjustments and/or auxiliary aids and services for students with disabilities in their educational programs and journey and
+• provide reasonable accommodations or possible alternatives for students with disabilities in their educational programs and journey.

 Contact Us